ansys/pyensight/README.rst

    pre-commit run --all-files

-This runs a bunch of formatters on your source files.
+A bunch of formatters run on your source files.

 To run individual hooks, use this command, where ``<hook_id>`` is obtained from from the ``.pre-commit-config.yaml`` file: